techascent/tech.ml.dataset/README.md

 ;;Columnwise arithmetic manipulations are provided via the ;;tech.v2.datatype.functional namespace.

-;;There is lots, lots more than here.
+;;There is much more.
 Please see walkthough and try it out!
 ```

 ## More Documentation